Evaluating Theta Derivatives with Rational Characteristics: Theta Derivatives with Characteristics from

-We recall that Equation (8) of \cite{[M]} applies Theorem 1 of that reference for obtaining the Fourier expansion of the eta quotient $\frac{\eta^{9}(2\tau)}{\eta^{3}(\tau)\eta^{3}(4\tau)}$.
-The idea is that arguments similar to the proof of Proposition \ref{intchar} (i.e., using the Jacobi triple product identity) and the fact that the product of $1-iq^{n}$ and $1+iq^{n}$ is $1+q^{2n}$ show that $\theta\big[{1 \atop 1/2}\big](\tau,0)$ is the theta quotient $\sqrt{2}\frac{\eta(\tau)\eta(4\tau)}{\eta(2\tau)}$ (the leading coefficient is the product of $\zeta_{8}$ and $1-i$).
-Combining this with Proposition \ref{intchar} itself and the derivative of Equation \eqref{defser} (together with some summation index change) yields the desired equality of the eta quotient (without the leading coefficient) to the Fourier series $\sum_{n=0}^{\infty}n\big(\frac{-2}{n}\big)q^{n^{2}/8}$.
-However, we can do the same analysis also using Equations \eqref{01/2}, \eqref{1/21}, and \eqref{1/20}. \begin{cor} The following combinations of eta quotients can be expanded as explicit Fourier series:
+(see Equation (8) of that reference).
+Equation \eqref{eta3strans} also appears (up to scalar multiplication of the variable) in Theorem 1.2 of \cite{[LO]} and in Equation (8.16) in Theorem 8.5 of \cite{[K]}.
+It can also be seen, in the language of Section 1.2 of \cite{[K]} and others, as the \emph{sign transform} of the series for $\eta^{3}(\tau)$ appearing in our Equation \eqref{eta3exp}.
+The idea is that arguments similar to the proof of Proposition \ref{intchar} combine with the fact that the product of $1-iq^{n}$ and $1+iq^{n}$ is $1+q^{2n}$ to show that $\theta\big[{1 \atop 1/2}\big](\tau,0)$ is the eta quotient $\sqrt{2}\frac{\eta(\tau)\eta(4\tau)}{\eta(2\tau)}$ (the leading coefficient is the product of $\zeta_{8}$ and $1-i$).
+This, together with Proposition \ref{intchar} itself and the derivative of Equation \eqref{defser} (with some summation index change), yields Equation \eqref{eta3strans}.